Bob Jane: Australian Grand Prix

-The 1983 race, while only attracting one current F1 driver in Jacques Laffite, as well as Alan Jones, who had made an abortive F1 comeback earlier in the year, did attract 24 entries (mostly the Ford powered RT4), including former winner Moreno, Geoff Brabham and future F1 driver Allen Berg.
+The 1983 race, while only attracting one current F1 driver in Jacques Laffite, as well as Alan Jones who had made an abortive F1 comeback earlier in the year, did attract 24 entries (mostly the Ford powered RT4), including former winner Moreno, Geoff Brabham and future F1 driver Allen Berg.
 Moreno won his second AGP from local drivers John Smith and Laffite.
-Geoff Brabham finished 4th with Jones in 5th and Charlie O'Brien.
-Reigning Australian Drivers' Champion Alfredo Costanzo led the race early in his Tiga FA81 before suffering a differential failure on lap 25.
-Moreno would later claim that had 'Alfie' not retired then he would likely have won as he didn't believe he would have caught the Australian.
+Geoff Brabham finished 4th with Jones in 5th and Charlie O'Brien in 6th.
+Reigning Australian Drivers' Champion Alfredo Costanzo led for the first ¼ of the race in his Tiga FA81 before suffering a differential failure on his 26th lap 26.
+Moreno would later claim that had 'Alfie' not retired then he would likely have won as he didn't believe he would have caught the Italian born Aussie.
 The 1983 race was the last time the Grand Prix was included as a round of the Australian Drivers' Championship.

 During 1984 it was announced that from 1985, the Australian Grand Prix would be held on the Streets of Adelaide and would be the 16th and final round of the 1985 Formula One season, giving the Grand Prix "World Championship" status for the first time in its history.
 Despite this, Jane was still able to successfully attract current Formula One drivers to participate in the 1984 Australian Grand Prix.
-Headlining the 'imports' was three time (including 1984) World Champion Niki Lauda, and 1982 World Champion Keke Rosberg.
+Headlining the 'imports' was three time World Champion Niki Lauda who had won his 3rd World title just one month earlier in Portugal, and 1982 World Champion Keke Rosberg.
 Joining them were 1984 Ligier drivers Andrea de Cesaris and François Hesnault and 1981 and 1983 AGP winner Roberto Moreno to face off against local stars Costanzo and 1984 Gold Star champion John Bowe.
 Moreno would win his 3rd AGP in 4 years from Rosberg, who fought back from a bad start and a collision another car, with de Cesaris putting in the drive of the race to finish 3rd after starting early from the pit lane and being almost half a lap down when he took the green flag.